 Within my private therapy practice, I offer specialised counselling to adults and adolescents.
-I currently practice within Cognitive Behavioural Therapy (CBT), psychodynamic and person-centered psychological therapy models.
+I currently practice within Cognitive Behavioural Therapy (CBT), psychodynamic and person-centred psychological therapy models.
 I offer short and longer term therapy services.
-The duration of counseling for each individual is dependent on the presenting problem/s of each individual client and is tailored specifically to client individual need.
+The duration of counselling for each individual is dependent on the presenting problem/s of each individual client and is tailored specifically to client individual need.

 I am an insightful, warm and approachable therapist.
 I genuinely care for each and every one of my clients and I believe this is recognised from the clients I have had the pleasure of working with.